Support to help you stop smoking

 Help and Support

 There is plenty of help available to quit.
 Evidence shows that you are up to four times more likely to give up smoking for good if you get the right support.
 Get started with free expert support, stop smoking aids, tools and practical tips.

 Information booklets are available from the Occupational Health Department and in and around the College on advice on giving up smoking.
-Occupational Health also invite Stop Smoking Advisors for National No Smoking Day in March and one day in October for Stoptober where free advice can be given.
+Occupational Health also invites Stop Smoking Advisors for National No Smoking Day in March and one day in October for Stoptober where free advice can be given.

 Local NHS Stop Smoking Services - offers free specialist advice, tailored to individual needs and will provide you with information and advice about nicotine replacement products and other stop smoking medicines.

 London Telephone Portal - telephone service for all London residents, call 0300 123 1044

-NHS Live Well - offers free advice via method of your choice (email, Quit Kit, app and SMS)
+NHS Live Well - offers free advice via a method of your choice (email, Quit Kit, app and SMS)

 You choose which one is right for you!